milmazz/oban_hydro/README.md

 Remember that your enqueue function doesn't need to have an arity of one; adjust the number of arguments depending on what your worker expects.

-With this command you can track which worker haven't implemented one or more wrappers.
+With this command, you can track which workers haven't implemented one or more wrappers.

 ```console
 hydro workers_without_wrappers _build/dev/lib/my_app/ebin